I-Guy/SalmoDEST/README.md

 Affiliation: Food Safety Laboratory - ANSES Maisons Alfort (France)

 Credit : Anses ILANGO G., CHERCHAME E., CADEL SIX S.
-You can find the latest version of the tool at https://github.com/l-Guy/salMODEST
+You can find the latest version of the tool at https://github.com/l-Guy/SalmoDEST

 -----------------------------------------------
-salmonella Download gEnome Serotype sT
+SALMOnella Download gEnome Serotype sT
- salmoDEST
+ SalmoDEST
 -----------------------------------------------

-salMODEST is made for downloading Salmonella complete genomes or contigs from NCBI.
+SalmoDEST is made for downloading Salmonella complete genomes or contigs from NCBI.
 It will apply quality filters and generate a report text file for each filter.
 Get_HQ_Genome_1.py is used to download fasta file from IDs list and rename them.
 Get_HQ_Genome2.py is used to download gbk and gff file from ID list and rename them.
 Please note that : "mlst tseeman" can be easily setup for Salmonella